vin099/M1_GAMING_TICTAC/1_Requirements/README.md

 ## Who:
 1. It can be used by investors.
-2. Can be used as a reference for advanced financial calculations.
+2. Play the classic Tictac game for free online with one or two players.

 ## When:
 1. One can calculate financial costs anywhere.